 Others brought up the need for more wayfinding and interpretative signage throughout the park.
 For example, although FDR Park is a popular birding spot, one park user said, “I see so many birds whenever I’m there, and it’s nice, but I have no idea what kind of bird I’m looking at.”

-The workshop-in-a-box exercise is one of the ways we’re engaging the many South Philadelphia communities that use FDR Park to provide their input on the master plan.
+The workshop-in-a-box exercise is one of the ways we’re engaging the many South Philadelphia communities that use FDR Park to provide their input on the plan.
 In addition to the three design workshops, the Conservancy is hosting targeted workshops with Southeast Asian Mutual Assistance Association Coalition (SEAMACC) for communities where English is a second language.

 To date, more than 1,000 people have responded to a park user survey, available in four languages.
 In addition, our FDR Park Planning Ambassadors have been spending time in the park and encouraging people to take the survey and be a part of the planning process.
 And on October 20th, FDR Park will host Exploration Day, featuring an interactive outdoor environmental art installation that interprets the park’s relationship to climate change, guided hikes, and other hands-on environmental activities.